neilrhalliday/STOS-Basic-VS-Code-Extension/README.md

-# STOS Basic Language Support
+# STOS: The Game Creator Language Support
-Syntax support for the STOS Basic language from the Atari ST, along with many popular extensions such as Misty, Missing Link and Ninja Tracker.
+Syntax support for STOS: The Game Creator on the Atari ST, along with many popular extensions such as Misty, Missing Link and Ninja Tracker.
+Use this extension to create your STOS programs in ASCII text format, and then load them into STOS using the _LOAD "filename.asc"_ command.
 Although this extension can be run independantly, you can enjoy an enhanced STOS coding experience by installing RScript.
 ## Features
 - Syntax highlighting
 - Autocompletion